somaz94/pulumi-study/gcp/python/cloud-armor/README.md

-## descriptions
+## Overview

-There are a total of three methods for creating cloud aromor rules.
+Three methods exist for creating Cloud Armor rules:

 - ip_allow_standard_policy
 - ip_allow_policy
 - region_block_policy

-Policy with standard was created in Basic mode.
+The policy with "standard" was created in Basic mode, while the others were crafted in Advanced mode.
-I created the rest in advanced mode.

-- Basic mode
+### Basic Mode
-Basic mode allows you to quickly create rules only with the IP address or range of blocked and allowed lists.
+In Basic mode, you can swiftly create rules using only IP addresses or ranges for both blocked and allowed lists.

-- Advanced mode
+### Advanced Mode
-Advanced mode allows you to specify custom match criteria such as source IP range, source region, and so on using Common Expression Language (CEL)
+Advanced mode offers flexibility in defining custom match criteria.
+You can specify parameters such as the source IP range, source region, and more using the Common Expression Language (CEL).

-You can use it according to the purpose.
-Policy types are all edge security policies.
+Choose the method that best aligns with your needs.
+All the policy types mentioned are edge security policies.